Saw Palmetto for Hair Loss: Is It Effective?

 Other Ways to Promote Hair Growth

-There are plenty of other hair loss treatments, some of which can be used in combination with saw palmetto.
-Here are a few options to consider.
+There are plenty of other hair loss treatments, some of which can be used as a complementary treatment with saw palmetto.
+Here are a few to consider.

 Finasteride

 We touched on finasteride earlier, so we’ll keep this brief.
-This hair loss medication was FDA-approved in 1997 to treat AGA in men at a 1-milligram daily dose.
+This hair loss medication was FDA-approved in 1997 as a treatment for androgenetic alopecia for men at a 1-milligram daily dose.
 At a higher 5-milligram dose, it’s approved to treat BPH.

 Minoxidil

-Minoxidil (brand name: Rogaine®) is an FDA-approved medication for hair loss.
-It’s a vasodilator — in non-medical speak, that means it widens blood vessels, bringing blood, oxygen and nutrients to the scalp.
+Minoxidil (brand name: Regaine®) is an FDA-approved medication for hair loss.
+It’s a vasodilator — in non-medical speak, that means it widens blood vessels, bringing blood, oxygen, and nutrients to the scalp.

-This medication also shortens the telogen phase of the hair growth cycle, thereby extending the anagen phase (growth phase), and it increases hair length and diameter.
+This medication also shortens the telogen phase of the hair growth cycle, thereby extending the anagen (growth) phase, and increases hair length and diameter.

-We offer minoxidil foam and minoxidil liquid solution (both at a 5% strength).
+We offer minoxidil at 5% strength.
 They’re both applied directly to the scalp, but those with longer or thicker hair may find the solution easier to use since the dropper allows you to really get in there.

-On the other hand, minoxidil foam may be a better option for folks with sensitive skin or who’ve experienced irritation with the medication in the past.
+On the other hand, minoxidil foam may be a better option for folks with sensitive skin or anyone who’s experienced irritation with the medication in the past.
 The foam doesn’t contain propylene glycol, which some researchers think may be responsible for adverse reactions.

 A 2019 meta-analysis found that when used in combination, finasteride and topical minoxidil are more effective but just as safe as using one or the other on its own.